jklq/nno-frequency-finder/README.md

 It also uses the Apertium translation API to compare this list to Bokmål.

-It is a very specialized tool, and I doubt it will be of any use outside my use case.
+It is a very specialized tool, and I doubt it will be of any use outside of my use case.